Matball

-Matball, known in some areas as Big Base is a sport, usually played indoors and sometimes outdoors.
-Matball is a safe haven game (sometimes termed a bat-and-ball game, despite the lack of a bat) similar to kickball, but with the key difference that bases are larger, often gym mats (giving the names "matball" and "big base"), and multiple runners can be on each base.Invented in 1985 by Michael Donehey as a substitute gym teacher at Needham High School in Needham Massachusetts.
+Matball, known in some areas as Big Base, is a sport, usually played indoors and sometimes outdoors.
+Matball is a safe haven game (sometimes termed a bat-and-ball game, despite the lack of a bat) similar to kickball, but with the key difference that bases are larger, often gym mats (giving the names "matball" and "big base"), and multiple runners can be on each base.